EnigmaCurry/cycle-deepstream/README.md

   - Lists:
     - [x] list.subscribe
-       - Note: Only one subscription is supported per list, and no paths or callbacks are supported.
-Because the list subscription is broadcast to all driver listeners, only one subscription is ever needed.
-Subsequent list.subscribe requests for the same id are ignored unless you call list.discard first.
       - once subscribed, will emit events:
          - [x] list.change
          - [x] list.entry-existing
-           - This emits individual events for each existing entry, like list.entry-added.
+           - This emits individual events, like list.entry-added, but for each existing entry in the list.
            - Note, this is a driver level event, not a part of the Deepstream API.
          - [x] list.discard
          - [x] list.delete